JacobEriksson/doghouse-llm-lab/Section4/README.md

 ## Exercise

-1. Download the additional files in this folder and replace the ones in your working repository.
-This introduces the new Designer Application!
+1. Time to introduce the Designer app!
+Run the application and test the designer page.
-2. Rebuild your images and compose files and run it.
+2. Manually trace spans using decorators and annotations to visualise each span in LLM Observability.
-3. Identify the different steps that's being taken in the Designer App and map those to Span types
+    - Analyse the doghouse/designer.py file and identify the different steps and map those to LLM Span types.
+See useful links for more info!
-4. Import the neessary libraries (dd-trace etc)
+3. Import the neessary libraries (dd-trace etc)
-5. Decorate the different steps so Datadog LLM Obs can identify and visualise each span individually.
+4. Decorate the different steps so Datadog LLM Obs can identify and visualise each span individually.
 See Picture below for reference.
 **PS.
 You can test it out with the chatbot first if you want to test a simpler use-case.**
-6. Regroup with the wider team and discuss the differences and outcome.
+5. Regroup with the wider team and discuss the differences and outcome.

 **Take some Notes of the following:**